 “It helps if you have the receipt or original product packaging, but it may not be necessary to process your return,” the warehouse club says online.

-2. What Is the Costco Electronics Return Policy?
+2. What Is the Costco Return Policy for Electronics and Appliances?

-Here’s a list of electronics and appliances that you can only return within 90 days after purchasing the item:
+Here’s a list of electronics and appliances that you can return only within 90 days after you receive the item:

 - Smart watches

 - Cellular phones (details vary by carrier contract)

 - Refrigerators above 10 cu. ft.

 - Washers and dryers